-Robot Chicken does this regularly.
-Every episode has at least one instance of a cartoon's characters coming face to face with a problem that would be faced by ordinary people.
-And having no idea of what to do.
+Nearly every Robot Chicken episode has at least one instance of a cartoon's characters coming face to face with a problem that would be faced by ordinary people, and having no idea of what to do.

 This sketch, when G.I.
 Joe is deployed to Afghanistan during The War on Terror, and they all get massacred when they use their cartoonish tactics on the Taliban.
 This leaves Duke wondering aloud who will protect the world from Cobra.
 After that, Seal Team Six goes to Cobra's command and riddles them full of bullets.

 In one sketch, a woman wants her husband to ravish her like Captain Jack Sparrow.
 She asks him to be realistic... and he proceeds to (in his smarmiest Jack Sparrow voice) romantically talk about the disgustingly bad hygiene practices that pirates in the time of the Black Pearl would commit.
 Needless to say, the wife finds herself extremely turned off soon after.